khoramian/upsites/README.md

 # upsites
-A Django web app to check websites accessibility.
+A Django web app to check selected websites accessibility.